Corneal transplantation: AlphaCor

 In cases where there have been several graft failures or the risk for keratoplasty is high, synthetic corneas can substitute successfully for donor corneas.
 Such a device contains a peripheral skirt and a transparent central region.
 These two parts are connected on a molecular level by an interpenetrating polymer network, made from poly-2-hydroxyethyl methacrylate (pHEMA).
 AlphaCor is a U.S. FDA-approved type of synthetic cornea measuring 7.0 mm in diameter and 0.5 mm in thickness.
 The main advantages of synthetic corneas are that they are biocompatible, and the network between the parts and the device prevents complications that could arise at their interface.
 The probability of retention in one large study was estimated at 62% at 2 years follow-up.

 Osteo-Odonto-Keratoprosthesis

-In a very rare and complex multi-step surgical procedure, employed to help the most disabled patients, a lamina of the person's tooth is grafted into the eye, with an artificial lens installed in the transplanted piece.
+A technique called osteo-odonto-keratoprosthesis (OOKP) uses a staged operation on those who have developed corneal blindness in which a laminated tooth is transplanted to serve as a support for an artificial optical cylinder.